 For applicants who are accepted late onto a programme i.e. September onwards, the contractual 14 day cancellation period may not apply at application.
 However, the University does have a policy whereby once enrolled at the University, students will have 14 days in which to change their mind and cancel their place, with no financial penalties incurred.

 Changes to the Programme

 At Application Stage:

 The University makes all reasonable efforts to ensure that the information provided to applicants on programmes offered is as accurate and up-to-date as possible.
 However, programmes of study are continually revised and there may well be some changes between the time of publication and the time the student starts the programme.
-The running of University programmes is also subject to numbers in that a certain number of students need to undertake a programme for it to be viable and to ensure the student experience is not compromised.
+The running of University programmes is also subject to numbers, in that a certain number of students need to undertake a programme for it to be viable and to ensure the student experience is not compromised.
 If applicable minimum numbers will be stipulated on the on-line course information pages.

 If we consider such action to be reasonably necessary, we reserve the right to make variations to entry requirements at the start of every admissions cycle, to vary the contents or methods of delivery of programmes, to discontinue programmes and to merge or combine programmes.

 Applicants are informed as soon as possible where changes or a decision to discontinue a programme are made, so that opportunity is given for applicants to consider an alternative programme at this University or elsewhere.
 When a decision to discontinue a programme is made after applicants have been offered a place, the Admissions unit will make every effort to offer alternatives and will provide assistance with finding a suitable alternative programme.

 The University makes all reasonable efforts to deliver the programmes of study and research opportunities and other services and facilities in the way described on this website.
 It will provide students with the tuition and learning support and other services and facilities it describes with reasonable care and skill.